Eliminate litter. End waste. Improve places.

 ^

-Yet as more authorities and organisations declare climate emergencies and as the impact of plastic pollution becomes ever more apparent, the need to change our consumption models and modify our lifestyles is becoming more urgent.
+As more authorities and organisations declare climate emergencies and as the impact of plastic pollution becomes ever more apparent, the need to change our consumption models and modify our lifestyles is becoming more urgent.

-If we are serious about getting to grips with these issues, then early action is vital and these crucial interventions must not be further delayed.
+If we are serious about getting to grips with these issues, then early action is vital and these crucial interventions must not be delayed.

 #PainintheGlass campaign